SAP-archive/cloud-application-security-sample/spring-security-acl/README.md

   | 2.002 | bulletinboard | java.lang.String |
   | 1 | com.sap.cp.appsec.domain.Advertisement | java.lang.Long |

   > Note that the target parent instance - in our case the `bulletinboard` - must not necessarily be an instance of a Java Class with an identifier of type `java.lang.Long`.
-You can also specify a unique identifier such as `DE_WDF03_Board` of type String in the `ACL_OBJECT_IDENTITY` table.
+With Spring security version `5.2.0` you can also specify a unique identifier such as `DE_WDF03_Board` of type `java.lang.String` or `java.util.UUID` in the `ACL_OBJECT_IDENTITY` table.

-- Entries in `ACL_OBJECT_IDENTITY` (before) publishing:
+- Entries in `ACL_OBJECT_IDENTITY` before publishing:

   id | object_id_class | object_id_identity | parent_object | owner_sid | entries_inheriting |
   -- | -- | -- | -- | -- | -- |